arromeral/Visualization-MAD-project/README.md

   <img src="https://github.com/arromeral/Visualization-MAD-project/assets/138980560/da4c16c2-35a0-4466-85fa-ab1a20961ebb">
 </p>

 ### Further Insights: Weekday Tree Map and Global Map
 As we reach the culmination of our exploration, encounter a tree map showcasing flight distribution across the days of the week.
-Additionally, a world map lights up with destinations, creating a visual spectacle of global connectivity.Pinpoint busy days and quiet periods with a click.
+Additionally, a world map lights up with destinations, creating a visual spectacle of global connectivity.
+Pinpoint busy days and quiet periods with a click.
 The global map, too, responds to your selections, illuminating the connectivity between Adolfo Suárez Madrid-Barajas Airport and destinations worldwide.
 <p align="center">
   <img src="https://github.com/arromeral/Visualization-MAD-project/assets/138980560/31357fbf-0818-4443-9313-2f0582da94d8">
 </p>